 Grand Avenue to the north, Van Buren to the south, Ashland to the west, Chicago River to the east.

-Often thought of as “the neighborhood that Oprah built,” the West Loop neighborhood has left its industrial past behind and emerged as one of the hippest, most sophisticated areas for living, dining, and shopping.
+Often thought of as “the neighborhood that Oprah built,” the West Loop has left its industrial past behind and emerged as one of the hippest, most sophisticated neighborhoods for living, dining and shopping.

 Befitting an area so close to the commercial heart of the city, commercial strips mix freely with residential areas.
-Randolph Rowhouses some of the best restaurants in the city, while Madison is a more mixed commercial area.
-Further west, Fulton Market, spurred primarily by Google’s Chicago headquarters, has continued the expansion of the West Loop neighborhood, with new hotels, bars, and restaurants popping up constantly.
+Randolph Row houses some of the best restaurants in the city, while Madison is a more mixed commercial area.
+Further west, Fulton Market, spurred primarily by Google’s Chicago headquarters, has continued the expansion of the West Loop, with new hotels, bars and restaurants popping up constantly.
 On the south-east side, Halsted Street centers Greektown, with a line-up of classic Greek restaurants unmatched in the city.

 Skinner West Elementary: Widely regarded as one of the best K-8 elementary schools in Chicago, a level 1+ school, West Loop residents have a leg-up in sending their kids to Skinner West since the attendance boundaries are roughly equivalent to the neighborhood borders.

-City Winery: This combination winery, music venue, and restaurant have become a community staple in the West Loop neighborhood.
+City Winery: This combination winery, music venue and restaurant has become a community staple in the West Loop.
 Whether you’re taking in a show in the intimate theater, sampling some of the house-made wine, or even perfecting your own winemaking skills, City Winery is a gorgeous addition to the neighborhood.